 - Only eat and shake hands with your right hand, your left hand is considered unclean as it is what is used for visiting the bathroom!

 - It is traditional to eat with your hands, some places may not offer you cutlery: For example, if you visit a traditional home or if you visit the food hall at the Golden Temple.
-I carried a plastic ‘Spork’ around with me at first, but then felt a bit silly so I just learnt to eat with my hands!

 - Cows are holy in India.
 Don’t get in their way!